stefanoberdusco/serverless-express-api/README.md

-# serverless-express
+# serverless-express-api

-Boilerplate for express server running on lambda
+boilerplate for an express based server api running on lambda